Amherst school board adopts resolution condemning racism

-Two weeks after the killing of George Floyd, whose death in police custody sparked protests and demonstrations across the nation, the Amherst County School Board passed a resolution during its June 11 meeting renouncing “hatred, racism and violence of any kind.”
+The Amherst County School Board on June 11 unanimously approved a resolution renouncing “hatred, racism and violence of any kind” following recent weeks of protests and demonstrations.

-The document, which received unanimous approval, states such acts “do not have place in our schools or our society and we must protect the constitutional rights of every person who lives, works and learns in our community.”
+The document states racism, hatred and violence “do not have place in our schools or our society and we must protect the constitutional rights of every person who lives, works and learns in our community.”

-The resolution said the school division of nearly 4,000 students is a strong and caring community committed “to using our unity and caring and common vision for every child” to work together to address racism, inequities, injustice and intolerance so every child no matter their socioeconomic condition, race, gender or disability receives what they need to be successful.
+The resolution said the school division is committed “to using our unity and caring and common vision for every child” to work together to address racism, inequities, injustice and intolerance so every child no matter their socioeconomic condition, race, gender or disability receives what they need to be successful.

-“We are committed to listening and engaging in difficult conversations by equipping teachers and staff to genuinely listen and understand the stories and experiences and feelings of those who have endured discrimination, harm injustice and intolerance,” Vice Chairwoman Abby Thompson read from the resolution during the meeting.
+“We are committed to listening and engaging in difficult conversations by equipping teachers and staff to genuinely listen and understand the stories and experiences and feelings of those who have endured discrimination, harm, injustice and intolerance,” Vice Chairwoman Abby Thompson read from the resolution.
 “We commit to providing a safe and inclusive environment for all students and will continue to address any act or evidence of racism or intolerance.”

-In a recent video presentation, Amherst County Public Schools Superintendent Rob Arnold said he hopes one positive that can come from the recent social unrest is the school system and Amherst community moves to a better place.

-“It was written beautifully and I’m very pleased,” school board member Ginger Burg said of the resolution.

-“Here in Amherst County we are trying our best to do the right thing for all of our children,” Chairwoman Priscilla Liggon added.
+“Here in Amherst County we are trying our best to do the right thing for all of our children,” Chairwoman Priscilla Liggon said.

 Post a comment as